Letters from home mean a great deal to campers. Send mail through the US Postal Service to the following address:

 - Additional packages can be purchased from the Camp Chi Canteen or one of our approved vendors.

 Why the size limits?

 Please Note: We do not allow boxes to be sent to camp.
-Any boxes sent will be returned to the sender.

 Why can’t campers receive food?